alakaski/DS8007_Data_Visualization_Project/README.md

 # Visualizing Airbnb Data: Insights for Travelers and Hosts

-Alicia Kaski
+Student: Alicia Kaski <br>
-501075806
+Student Number: 501075806 <br>
-Dr. Sanaz Mohammad Jafari
+Professor: Dr. Sanaz Mohammad Jafari

 # Dataset
 The dataset used for this project was the Seattle Airbnb Open Dataset which contained 3 CSV files: listings.csv, calendar.csv, and reviews.csv. <br><br>